nrlnishim/ChocoGo/README.md

 # E-Commerce-website-using-html-css-Js

-Choco-Go E-commerce website with feature as add to cart, proceed for checkout and payment options.
+Choco-Go E-commerce website with feature such as add to cart, proceed for checkout and payment options.
 It simulates a shopping cart within a website.

 Follow the following steps to view the project:
 1. Download the folder web1 using clone or download option on the right of the repository.